smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 “It was very visceral, kind of a gut feeling,” he said of his decision.
 “My dad actually urged me to take the coaching job...
 People who weren’t going to be facing the pay differential thought it was pretty clear what i should do.”

-The transition to coaching at the collegiate level required “a specialized knowledge of how to make a college eight go fast,” according to Kilbridge, and although he had several years of coaching experience under his belt, there was a lot of new information to learn.
+Coaching at the collegiate level requires “a specialized knowledge of how to make a college eight go fast,” according to Kilbridge, and although he had several years of coaching experience under his belt, there was a lot of new information to learn.

 “I can’t believe they actually made the boat go forward,” he joked, referring to his first year at UVA.